 Variations

-- Vegetarian - Omit bacon from the recipe and instead increase the amount of bell peppers and cheese.
+- Vegetarian - Omit bacon from the recipe and use avocado oil or olive oil to cook the bell peppers instead.

-- Gluten-free - To make this recipe gluten free, use gluten free flour.
+- Gluten-free - To make this recipe gluten-free, use 1-for-1 gluten-free flour.

 Related Recipes